 We all take it for granted that each bedroom will have a window.
 Few understand the reasons and requirements for windows in bedrooms.
-Natural light and ventilation, mandatory in current building standards, is easily accommodated with a window.
+Natural light and ventilation, mandatory in current building standards, are easily accommodated with a window.
 Equally as important, a bedroom must have a second means of escape in the event of an emergency.
-This standard is most often met with the installation of a window.
-Specific dimensions of the window opening exist to not only ensure that the occupant can escape, but also to allow a firefighter with his equipment on to enter.
+Moreover, egress windows made of fine material also enhance the look of your house.

 Some older homes were built before there were any egress window requirements.
 Many more homes were built when the egress window net free opening size was much smaller.
 Yet even newer homes often lack proper egress windows.
-Some interior spaces were changed into family rooms or offices (which didn’t require egress windows) then later converted into bedrooms (which now do require them).
+Some interior spaces were changed into family rooms or offices (which didn’t require egress windows) and then later converted into bedrooms (which now do require them).

 - Must be a minimum of 20″ wide and 24″ high.